R-Type

 Next to its mechanics R-Type is notable for its pacing.
 This is a slower paced shooter, even more so than Gradius.
 Every enemy placement and spawn point is meticulously planned out and has to be considered before you move.
 This is more of a thinking man’s shooter, as strange as it sounds.
 That makes it no less intense than many of its brethren as it can descend into chaos at a moment’s notice.
 In these moments it is easy to lose track and fall to a stray bullet, which happens more than you will expect.
 In a way the limited weapons almost make sense; if they were more powerful the game would almost be easy.
 Almost.

 The H.R.Giger influenced art direction leads to some pretty spectacular set pieces and creatures.
-The first boss is Dobkeratops, who is featured in nearly all of the game’s promotional artwork.
+The first boss is Dobkeratops, who is thee monster in nearly all of the game’s promotional artwork.
 Stage three is one long fight against a monstrous battle ship that spans the entire level.
 Stage four, the Frontline Base features Cytrons that create webbing that obstruct your path.
 You need to take them out before they cover the level and leave little room to maneuver.
-The Den is filled with organic life forms that separate on death who appear in increasingly large numbers.
+The Den is full of organic life forms that separate on death who appear in increasingly large numbers.
 And that’s just the first half.
 It is too bad most will never see the game’s later levels as R-Type is absolutely brutal.

 R-Type pulls no punches when it comes to its difficulty and in my opinion is one of the hardest shooters of all time.
 That is really saying something as the genre on average is more challenging than nearly all others.
 Most levels have one checkpoint and you’ll fight tooth and nail just to reach it.
 The game is basically trial and error in terms of making progress but I don’t like how much it relies on gotcha moments for cheap deaths.
-That is a sign of its arcade roots but that doesn’t make it any less frustrating.
+That is a sign of its arcade roots but that does not make it any less frustrating.
 If you die regardless of checkpoints you might as well start over as there are insufficient power-ups to deal with the end level bosses.

 As bad as it is early on its nothing compared to the game’s second half.
 The game undergoes one of steepest difficulty increases I’ve ever experienced.
 The number of enemies increases dramatically, bullets fly everywhere and enemies seemingly spawn at random.
 The level of memorization needed just to survive a few moments is insane and almost ruins the game.
 If you can make it to the final boss, good luck.
 It literally took hours for me to finally take this one bastard down and in the end it didn’t feel rewarding, just frustrating.